near/core-contracts/lockup/README.md

 ## Technical details

-The contract is designed to restrict transfers

 The contract can be used for the following purposes:
+- Lock funds until the transfers are voted to be enabled.
-- Lock funds for the lockup period without vesting schedule.
+- Lock funds for the lockup period without a vesting schedule.
 All funds will be unlocked at once once the lockup period passed.
-- Lock funds for the lockup period with vesting schedule.
+- Lock funds for the lockup period with a vesting schedule.
-  - If the foundation access key is given during initialization, the NEAR Foundation can terminate vesting schedule.
+  - If the NEAR Foundation account ID is provided during initialization, the NEAR Foundation can terminate vesting schedule.

-Formally the contract includes:

-1. Lockup information.
-2. A whitelisted staking pool's account ID.
-3. A transfer poll account ID.
-4. Employee (Owner)'s public key and optionally their staking public key.
-5. Optionally the public key of the Foundation.
+  - If the NEAR Foundation account ID is not provided, the vesting schedule can't be terminated.

-### Lockup Information
+### Guarantees
-This includes:
-1. Amount of tokens to lockup.
-2. Length of lockup.
-3. Optional timestamp of when transfers started.
-4. Optional vesting information

-#### Vesting Information
-Either:
-1. Vesting Schedule:
-  A) Start timestamp time in nano-seconds.
-  B) Cliff timestamp
-  C) End timestamp

-2. Termination Status:
-  A)
-  B)
+With the guarantees from the staking pool contracts, whitelist and voting contract, the lockup contract provides the following guarantees:
+- The contract can't lose funds using staking access key or block main access key.
+(Except for tokens spent on gas)
+- The owner can't prevent foundation from withdrawing the unvested balance in case of termination.
+- The owner can't withdraw funds locked due to lockup period, disabled transfers or vesting schedule.
+- The owner can withdraw rewards from staking pool, before funds are unlocked, unless the vesting termination prevents it.
+- The owner should be able to add a full access key to the account, once all funds are vested, unlocked and transfers are enabled.

 ## Interface